 Genre: Action Developer: Probe Software Publisher: Arena Players: 1 Released: 1991

 When a video game is based on a movie, most gamers are or should be automatically skeptical of its quality.
 When the said game only has four levels and all of them can be seen in the four screen shots on the back cover, the gamer is very safe to conclude that the game is bad.
 It should be stated here before proceeding any further that Back to the Future Part III, as more have probably assumed than found out, is a terrible game.
 Why then should I proceed further?
-Two reasons: for letting loose my rage at having played it beginning to end and to preserve clearly the reasons why it is so bad on the Internet.
+Two reasons: to let loose my rage at having played it from beginning to end and to clearly preserve on the Internet the reasons why it is so bad.

 I own this game because it happened to be the black sheep of eight games that I grabbed cheaply on eBay.
 I didn’t seek it out, and I never meant to play it, but for reasons that can only be described as masochistic, I played it from start to finish.
 I did this despite the fact that it is developed by Probe, a company that I have loathed since the original Mortal Kombat.
 I gave it a chance even though the initial presentation including the Back to the Future theme was so poorly done that I wanted to turn off the television.
 And I forced myself to continue to the end despite the first level being frustrating enough to write the game off without further progression.